DavidFrings/Contribution-Activity/README.md

 ### 3. Starting

-Now you can edit the `template.png` or run the script with:
+Now you can edit the `template.png` and/or run the script with:

 ```bash
 python3 main.py